|

 branch for the given branch.
 It tells git fetch/git pull/git

-rebase which branch to merge and can also affect git push
+rebase which branch to merge and can also affect git push (see

-the default refspec to be marked for merging in FETCH_HEAD.
+default refspec to be marked for merging in FETCH_HEAD.
+The

-must match a ref which is fetched from the remote given by
+match a ref which is fetched from the remote given by

-"branch.<name>.remote".
+branch.<name>.remote.
 The merge information is used by git

 pull (which first calls git fetch) to lookup the default